dprgarner/eslint-plugin-communist-spelling/docs/rules/no-communist-spelling.md

 ## Rule Details

-This rule picks out variable names which use British English spellings instead of American English spellings.
+This rule picks out when identifiers are set which use British English spellings instead of American English spellings.

 Examples of **incorrect** code for this rule: